mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

   `python mkgalleries.py --render-equations [path to json file] [path to galleries root]`

 - workshops have their own spreadsheet and get their own run `tojson` and conversion to a gallery using the `mkworkshopgallery.py` script.
+  - the workshop tsv file has to contain "workshops" in its filename before it will be correctly converted to json by the `tojson.py` script.
+  - the workshop spreadsheet has to contain the following named columns:
+    "workshop number", "workshop name", "organisers", "info url", "talk title", "speakers", "recording status", "recording url"

 - once all this is done commit and upload the changes for all changed galleries:
 ```bash